jasvinder86/jas-repo/README.md

 3. Fast Slow Pointers
 4. Merge Intervals
 5. Cyclic Sort: This pattern describes an interesting approach to deal with problems involving arrays containing numbers in a given range.
+6. In-place Reversal of a LinkedList: In a lot of problems, we are asked to reverse the links between a set of nodes of a LinkedList.
+Often, the constraint is that we need to do this in-place, i.e., using the existing node objects and without using extra memory.
+7. Any problem involving the traversal of a tree in a level-by-level order can be efficiently solved using this approach.
+We will use a Queue to keep track of all the nodes of a level before we jump onto the next level.
+This also means that the space complexity of the algorithm will be O(W), where ‘W’ is the maximum number of nodes on any level.
+8. This pattern can be solved using recursion (or a stack for the iterative approach) to keep track of all the previous (parent) nodes while traversing.
+This also means that the space complexity of the algorithm will be O(H), where ‘H’ is the maximum height of the tree.
+9. Topological Sort: It is used to find a linear ordering of elements that have dependencies on each other.
+For example, if event ‘B’ is dependent on event ‘A’, ‘A’ comes before ‘B’ in topological ordering.